S3 method for class 'loon'

 by

-if the by is a formula, an optional data frame containing the variables in the by.
-If variables in by is not found in data, the variables are taken from environment(formula), typically the environment from which the function is called.
+is not found in data, the variables are taken from environment(formula), typically the environment from which the function is called.- layout

 layout

-• "x", then only the "x" scales are connected
+, then only the "x" scales are connected"y"

-• "y", then only the "y" scales are connected
+, then only the "y" scales are connected"both"

-• "cross", then only the scales in the same row and the same column are connected
+, then only the scales in the same row and the same column are connected"row"

-• "row", then both "x" and "y" scales of facets in the same row are connected
+, then both "x" and "y" scales of facets in the same row are connected"column"

-• "column", then both "x" and "y" scales of facets in the same column are connected
+, then both "x" and "y" scales of facets in the same column are connected"x"

-• "x", then all of the "x" scales are connected (regardless of column)
+, then all of the "x" scales are connected (regardless of column)"y"

-• "y", then all of the "y" scales are connected (regardless of row)
+, then all of the "y" scales are connected (regardless of row)"both"

-• "both", both "x" and "y" scales are connected in all facets
+, both "x" and "y" scales are connected in all facets"none"

 A linkingGroup for widgets.
 If missing, default would be a paste of "layout" and the current tk path number.